vanityURLs/vanityURLs/README.md

 As long as you secure your Github and Cloudflare accounts with robust authentication, there is not much that can go wrong with such simple solution.
 It use the products as designed, there is no hack involved.

-Refer to [how does it work](doc/how.md) for more information.
+Refer to the [documentation](https://vanityurls.link/en/docs/guide/concept/#how-does-it-work) for more information.

 ## Setup

 1. Register a _tiny_ internet domain name with your [preferred vendor](https://www.cloudflare.com/en-ca/products/registrar/)
 2. If you don't own an a [Cloudflare subscription](https://dash.cloudflare.com/) already, you need to create a free account
 3. Add the _tiny_ internet domain name to [Cloudflare DNS](https://dash.cloudflare.com/)
-4. [Follow the instructions](doc/installation.md) to fork the GitHub repository and customize your setup
+4. [Follow the instructions](https://vanityurls.link/en/docs/getting-started/) to fork the GitHub repository and customize your setup
-5. Use the [`lnk` bash script](scripts/lnk) to shorten, personalize, and share fully branded short URLs with continuous integration on Cloudflare
+5. Use the [`lnk` bash script](https://vanityurls.link/en/docs/guide/advanced/cli/) to shorten, personalize, and share fully branded short URLs with continuous integration on Cloudflare

 ## Limitations